PieFlavr/Raylib-Window-Pong/as4/README.md

 IN THE AME OVER SCREEN...

-`[SHIFT]' to submit your typed name
+`[SHIFT]` to submit your typed name

 ## EXTRA CREDIT FEATURE IMPLEMENTATIONs

 The following have been implemented in the program...

 1) Multiplayer (Left/Right Player Paddles)
-2) Audio Input (Yelling Accelerator)
+2) Audio Input (Yelling Accelerator using Miniaudio (the lib. under raudio) to do it)
 3) Terminal ASCII Art (Audio Input Visualizer)
 4) Funny Name (see README title)
-5) Manual Cleanup (literally using a random Raylib fork, not the CPP wrapper ￣へ￣)
+5) Manual Cleanup (literally using a random Raylib fork so have to, not the CPP wrapper ￣へ￣)
 6) ~~[maybe???]
 Custom Shaders (Raymarching that sometimes works, sometimes doesn't have no idea why)~~
+^^^ i just gave up this thing is out of my scope with the time i got
 7) Leaderboard Implementation (persists + lets you type name)